CodeFocusChannel/react-redux-boiler/README.md

 # React Redux (reduxtoolkit) boilerplate

-A boiler plate for react and reduxtoolit projects
+A boiler plate for react and reduxtoolkit projects

 ## CodeFocus Channel